kryashu/apitest/README.md

  Main table contains 5 colums namely key to store pincodes,add to store name of area , city to store name of the city and lat and lng for latitude and longitude respectivly, accuracy from the csv file is skipped as it was not required.

 # check_coordinates:
-Its is the API for interview stage 3 which checks where does the given latitude/longitude lies accordind to geojson data provided.
+Its is the API for interview stage 3 which checks where does the given latitude/longitude lies according to geojson data provided.